PetersenEmerald/ConwayGoL/README.md

 # ConwayGoL
 Conway's Game of Life

 Conway's Game of Life is a zero player mathematical modeling of population growth.
+This coded iteration of the game is modeled after John Horton Conway's rules.

 The user starts the game by clicking Start.
 Cells are randomly populated in the graph.